SYMPTOM SEVERITY BASED TREATMENT

 IVIG and plasmapheresis are not deemed appropriate treatments for children with mild symptoms.
 Both IVIG and plasmapheresis are “invasive” procedures which carry a number of associated risks.
 (Please see PPN Treatment Options: IVIG).

 Children with moderate symptoms of PANS/PANDAS have symptoms that are distressing and interfere with daily activities.
 They occupy 50%–70% of waking hours.
 The rituals or separation anxiety may prevent the child from attending school, but would be able to go to visit grandparents (if parent is along) or have friends come over for brief periods.
 The ancillary symptoms are similarly impairing, but do not incapacitate the child.

 Clinicians should consider an initial 3-4 week course of antibiotics.
 Depending on the course of the illness, a treatment dose of antibiotics may be extended to 6 weeks.

 Corticosteroids and NSAIDs may be beneficial, especially when implemented in the earlier stages of symptom onset.
 A positive response to steroids is a good indication that IVIG therapy will be helpful; however, a tepid response is not a predictor of IVIG failure.
-Depending on the course of the illness, moderate cases may benefit from 30 days of prednisone with taper.
+Depending on the course of the illness, moderate cases may benefit from 30 days of steroids with taper.

 Immunomodulatory therapy is justified in moderate cases to relieve suffering and hasten recovery.
 Intravenous immunoglobulin (IVIG) is likely to be the preferred therapy for moderate cases.